LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 ### Refactor the Register Function

-When a user registers, you'll send a token using JWT as a cookie to the client.
+When a user registers, you'll send a token to the client using JWT as a cookie.
 To create this token, you need to set a secret string.
 You'll use the node's in-built package called `crypto` to create random strings:

 ```js
 node